 Founded in 1938, St. Joseph Catholic School is home to over 280 students from Kindergarten through Grade 7.
-We offer a quality, faith-based education that emphasizes high academic standards and the virtues of kindness, honesty, and service.
+Your child will receive a quality, faith-based education that emphasizes high academic standards and the virtues of kindness, honesty, and service.
 Our dedicated teachers embrace the philosophy of Whole Child Education and encourage students to think critically and creatively.
-We provide a supportive, caring, and safe environment where our students are inspired to reach their full potential.
+St. Joseph School provides a supportive, caring, and safe environment where your child will be inspired to reach their full potential.

 Our mission is to foster the development of the total child in spirit, mind and body.
 Through Jesus, we encourage the pursuit of excellence in a community of love and respect.